How to stop siblings fighting?

 10. Set a good example.
 That means treating everyone, including your kids, respectfully.
 No fuming because someone cuts you off in traffic, no demeaning asides about your spouse, no yelling at the kids.

 11. Never physically punish your kids.
 In fact, stay away from any kind of yelling, threatening or retaliatory punishment, which teaches kids that coercion is a way of getting what you want.
 Studies show that kids who are punished are more angry, more likely to fight with each other, and more likely to repeat misbehaviors.
-Instead, use positive discipline, which strengthens your relationship with your kids so they want to behave, and sets a good example of how to handle anger.
+Instead, use peaceful parenting, which strengthens your relationship with your kids so they want to behave, and sets a good example of how to handle anger.
+(Yes, you have to regulate your own emotions, but think how much happier your home will be!.
+And yes, your children will still behave, as long as you're role modeling self-regulation and connecting with them.)

 14. Labeling emotion is the first step in managing it.
 As you go through daily life, notice your kids' emotions and comment non-judgmentally on them.
 “It's so frustrating when you work hard on something and it collapses like that.
 No wonder you're angry.”
 “I wonder if you were jealous when your friend went off with that other child.”
 Don't feel like you need to solve their problems or talk them out of their feelings, just acknowledge the feelings so they will too.